jquast/telnetlib3/README.rst

     asyncio.run(main())

-Writing a Telnet Client that plays the war game with this server:
+Writing a Telnet Client that plays the "war game" against this server:

 .. code-block:: python